jordanlassers22/Enigma-Decipher/README.md

 - Known-Plaintext Attack: Identifies the repeated key in intercepted messages to accelerate cracking.
 - Simulated M3 Enigma Machine: Uses an external Enigma implementation to process encryption and decryption.
 - Support for Multiple Reflectors & Rotors: Tests various Enigma configurations including different rotors, reflectors, and plugboard settings.

+## How it Works
+- Once the program is ran all possible rotor and reflector combinations are used on the first 6 letters of the ciphertext.
+If these letters are repeated, is is possible that the correct machine settings were used.
+ - The rest of the ciphertext is than decrypted using these settings and printed in the console.
+ - The user can then view these print statements, and find the one that displays the correct message and machine settings.